Emory-HITI/Niffler/modules/png-extraction/README.md

 * *CommonHeadersOnly*: Do you want the resulting dataframe csv to contain only the common headers?
 Finds if less than 10% of the rows are missing this column field.
 To extract all the headers, default is set as _false_.

-* *UseProcessors*: How many of the processors to be used for the Image Extraction.
-Default is 0, indicating all the processors.
-0.5 indicates, using only half of the available processors.
-Any other number sets the number of processors to be used to that value.
-If a value more than the available processors is specified, all the processors will be used.
+* *UseProcesses*: How many of the CPU cores to be used for the Image Extraction.
+Default is 0, indicating all the cores.
+0.5 indicates, using only half of the available cores.
+Any other number sets the number of cores to be used to that value.
+If a value more than the available cores is specified, all the cores will be used.

 ## Running the Niffler PNG Extractor